CDCgov/aquascope/docs/user-guide/preparing-files.md

 ## Prepare the Samplesheet
 Prepare the `assets/samplesheet.csv`

-A. Create additional sample sheets using the following samplesheet as reference.
+    1. Create additional sample sheets using the following samplesheet as reference.

-B. Currently, Illumina, Ion-torrent and Oxford Nanopore platforms are supported in this pipeline.
+    2. Currently, Illumina, Ion-torrent and Oxford Nanopore platforms are supported in this pipeline.

-C. Bedfiles can be a local file path or a raw.github url
+    3. Bedfiles can be a local file path or a raw.github url

-D. `Keywords`: lr - Longreads, bam_file - Only for Ion-torrent platform, platform - sequencing platform.
+    4. `Keywords`: lr - Longreads, bam_file - Only for Ion-torrent platform, platform - sequencing platform.

 ## Prepare the config files
 Prepare the configuration files

-A. cdc-dev.config: All CDC-users must use the cdc-dev.config to run the pipeline on `Rosalind` cluster.
+    1. cdc-dev.config: All CDC-users must use the cdc-dev.config to run the pipeline on `Rosalind` cluster.

-B. `test.config` is prepared with default parameters, update as needed
+    2. `test.config` is prepared with default parameters, update as needed